plasne/openid-connect/README.md

 ## TODO

 -   Reissue should requery the "role" claim as well.

+-   Support service principal authentication via header and without XSRF protection